blocksds/sdk/docker/readme.rst

 This example will share the path ``/path/to/your/code`` from the host and show it in ``/work`` inside the container.

-To update the image, simply run the previous ``git image pull`` command again.
+To update the image, simply run the previous ``docker image pull`` command again.

 Development image
 =================